-The PSO and GSA algorithm were applied to find out global best fitness of the objective function.
+The PSOGSA and GSA algorithm were applied to find out global best fitness of the fitness function.
 All the simulations were run on a Core[TM] i5-3470M CPU@ 3.20 GHz processor, 4.00 GB RAM and MATLAB R2013a.

-Figure 5 shows the convergence behavior of GSA.
+Figure 5 show the convergence behavior of GSA.
 The result derived in this chapter reveals that each object of the standard GSA converges to a stable point.
 Here, the assumption was that the gravitational and inertia masses are the same.
 However, for some applications different values for them can be used.
+A heavier inertia mass provides a slower motion of agents in the search space and hence a more precise search (Rashedi et al., 2009).
+On the contrary, a heavier gravitational mass causes a higher attraction of agents.
+This allows a faster convergence.
+The analysis results confirm the convergence characteristics of GSA according to the given parameters ranges of the algorithm.
+The best fitness function convergences after 35 iterations for 100 numbers of PHEVs.